TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 <br />

-Also notice that there is now a labels directory.
-For each training image in images directory, there is a corresponding .txt file that indicates the size and location of the Time cover in the image.
+Also notice that there is now a 'labels' directory.
+For each training image in 'images' directory, there is a corresponding '.txt' file that indicates the size and location of the Time cover in the image.
 Each of these files is just one line long since there is only one Time cover in each image.
 An example of the contents of one of these files is shown below.

     0 0.0615234375 0.2638888888888889 0.060546875 0.14583333333333331

-Finally, two files, train.txt and val.txt, were created by the script.
+Finally, two files, 'train.txt' and 'val.txt', were created by the script.
 These files reference the various images that are used for training or validation respectively.

 You are now ready to train the model.